Disco Lines

-Thadeus Francis Labuszewski (born January 26, 1999), professionally known as Disco Lines, is an American musician, DJ, music producer, and songwriter.
-He gained major recognition in 2022 with his single "Baby Girl".
-He achieved further success with his remix of Tinashe's song "No Broke Boys", which topped the US Hot Dance/Electronic Songs chart and became his first song to enter the Billboard Hot 100.
+Thadeus Francis Labuszewski (born January 26, 1999), known professionally as Disco Lines, is an American musician, DJ, music producer, and songwriter.
+He gained major recognition in 2022 with his single "Baby Girl"; he achieved further success with his remix of Tinashe's song "No Broke Boys", which topped the US Hot Dance/Electronic Songs chart and became his first song to enter the Billboard Hot 100.

 Early life

 Disco Lines was raised in Colorado and graduated from University of Colorado Boulder.
 He started EDM in middle school when he heard Skrillex's Scary Monsters and Nice Sprites.

 Career

 In 2020, Disco Lines released a remix of Taylor Swift's "Love Story" that went viral on TikTok.

 On April 14, 2022, Disco Lines released "Baby Girl" his first single since signing with Arista Records.
 The song debuted number 25 on the Billboard Dance/Electronic Songs chart.
 Disco Lines started his own record label, Good Good Records in June 2023.
 Wes Mills became the first artist signed to the new label.

+In May 2025, Disco Lines shared a snippet of a remix to Tinashe's 2024 song "No Broke Boys", and the remix gained viral traction on TikTok.
+Released on June 6, the remix became a global hit and reached the top five in several countries including the United Kingdom, Australia, New Zealand, Belgium and Germany.
+The song charted at number 39 on the Billboard Hot 100, marking Disco Line's first and Tinashe's sixth overall entry on the chart.
+It also reached number 1 on the US Hot Dance/Electronic Songs chart.